-The English Response and Composition assessment consists of two papers.
-Paper 1 is a 25 minute English Comprehension paper which tests candidates’ reading skills by asking them to respond to a passage of writing via multiple choice questions.
-The passage will be taken from fiction or biography and will contain questions intended to check that the candidate has fully understood what is described in the passage.
-Candidates will be required to think about what the passage of writing suggests or implies as well as what it directly expresses, particularly about the characters’ feelings, attitudes and motives.
-This paper will also include a passage of writing which candidates will be asked to punctuate, testing their grammar skills.
-Paper 2 is a 35 minute composition paper which tests the candidates’ writing skills.
-Candidates will be asked to complete a piece of creative writing based on an image.
+Our Creative Writing paper tests writing skills.
+Candidates are asked to complete either a piece of creative or a descriptive piece based on an image.
 Liveliness and sensitivity in style and vocabulary will be rewarded, as well as an ability to invent convincing dialogue.
 The composition should comprise of controlled sentences of varied length and pattern, and should be coherent as a whole.
 In setting this paper, it is assumed that boys have read a wide range of the best children’s novels, by authors such as Gillian Cross, Terry Pratchett, Rosemary Sutcliff, Robert Westall or Philip Pullman.
-Suggested Authors and Titles

 Words & Reasoning

-The questions on the passage will be in multiple-choice format, candidates being asked to select the best from four possible answers printed on the paper.
-A few questions may take the slightly more awkward negative form: “All the following are true EXCEPT one.
+The questions on the passage are in multiple-choice format, a few questions may take the slightly more awkward negative form: “All the following are true EXCEPT one.
 Choose the one that is not true.”